keu/docs/astro/kubernetespodoperator.md

     get_logs=True,
 )
 ```
-### Step 3: Create an Amazon ECR repository permissions policy (Optional)
+### Use an Amazon ECR repository (Optional)

-If your Docker image is hosted in an Amazon Elastic Container Registry (ECR) repository, you need to add a permissions policy to the repository to allow the KubernetesPodOperator to execute it.
+If your Docker image is hosted in an Amazon Elastic Container Registry (ECR) repository, add a permissions policy to the repository to allow the KubernetesPodOperator to pull the image.

 1. Log in to the Amazon ECR Dashboard and then select **Menu** > **Repositories**.

-2. Click the **Private** or **Public** tabs and then click the name of the repository that hosts the Docker image.
+2. Click the **Private** tab and then click the name of the repository that hosts the Docker image.

 3. Click **Permissions** in the left menu.